Apollo 11 mp3 clips produced by Ken Glover from files provided by John Stoll, ACR (Audio Control Room) Senior Technician at NASA Johnson.

 [Aldrin, from the 1969 Technical Debrief - "To keep the LEC coming smoothly on the inside and to have me pull on it in the appropriate direction so that it neither tangled up near the pulley end nor tended to move or slide the pulley as it went out the hatch, I found that I was completely unable to look out the window at the same time.
 It was a question of my looking at the LEC, talking to Neil, and hoping we were coordinated.
 It would be nice to work this over more and try to find some way to maintain visual contact back and forth.
 I didn't find that easy to do."]

 [Starting with Apollo 14, the astronauts carried various pieces of gear up the ladder by hand.
-Indeed, the 16 and 17 crews dispensed with the clothesline LEC entirely; and, other than using a lanyard to raise and lower the equipment bag full of cameras over the side of the porch, carried everything by hand.
+Indeed, the clothesline LEC was not flown on Apollo 16 or 17.
+Those crews carried everything up to the cabin by hand, except for the equipment bag containing the cameras, which they raised or lowered using a lanyard they attached to the porch rail.
 As Buzz's comments suggest, the LEC was not a simple device to use and, in the end, the astronauts decided that it was more trouble than it was worth.]

 111:34:46 Armstrong: Did it?
 (Pause)

 111:35:01 Aldrin: No it didn't, either.
 (Garbled) second hand.
 (Pause)